Atom Learning logo

 Putney High has received several awards.
 These include:

-'Best of the Best' in The Week Schools Guide 2023
+• Winner of “Best of the Best” Creative Arts, The Week Schools Guide 2025

-The current fees for Putney High School are £7,718 per term.
+The current fees for Putney High School are £9,669 per term, inclusive of VAT.
 Fees cover the curriculum, school books, stationery and other materials, external careers consultancy, choral music, games and public examination fees.
-Parents with three or more children at the school at the same time are eligible for a 20% discount for the third (and any subsequent) child.
+Parents with three or more children at the school at the same time will be eligible for a discount of 20% off fees for the third (and any subsequent) child.
+The discount will remain with the pupil until they leave the school.

 It is important to the school that no one should be excluded from a Putney education.
 Around one in five GDST pupils receive a bursary or scholarship to help towards fees.
 The school is keen to support as many girls as possible, ranging from full bursaries – which include fees, uniform and extras – to smaller, tailored financial assistance packages.